Table of Contents

 - MBus / RS485 converter

-- Reading and retrieval of heating and water meters
+- Reading and logging of heating and water meters

-- Meter integration into the platform based on commissioning protocols established by the heating and plumbing installer
+- Integration of meters into the platform based on the commissioning protocols established by the heating and plumbing installer

 - Technical coordination and meter reading verification